TeasingSisyphus/CuttleAngular/README.md

 				-FIXED
-		-Indices of first two point cards in scrap are sometimes switched -Didn't happen last time with p1 having POINT, QUEEN, POINT -PLAYER NUMBER
+		-Indices of first two point cards in scrap are sometimes switched -Didn't happen last time with p1 having POINT, QUEEN, POINT
+			-FIXED:
+				-Model.find() returns an array of models NOT ORDERED according to the id's sent as parameters -PLAYER NUMBER
 		-If two players join in rapid (not that rapid) succession, server will consider both players to be player 0 -HOMEPAGE GAMEDISPLAY